Indaym/Back-Indaym/docs/instalation.md

-# what do you need
+# What do you need

  * [Node.js] [1]
  * [Npm] [2] ([video tutorial (fr)] [4])